cryptomanxxx/JavaScript_without_HTML/README.md

 # JavaScript_without_HTML
 A basic JavaScript command execution web editor where you can run your own user defined JavaScript functions from.
-I have at the moment created 16 user defined functions (on top of the functions required to get the web editor to work):
+I have at the moment created 20 user defined functions on top of the functions required to get the web editor to work:

 1) Function help() gives you command help
 2) Function round(x,z) rounds a number, 1D array or a 2D array x to z decimal points
-3) Function array(z) returns a javascript 1D array from function's parameters z
+3) Function array(z) returns a javascript array from the function's parameters z
 4) Function arrayMult(d1,d2) multiply two arrays d1 and d2
 5) Function rand(n) returns a 1D array with length n with random numbers between -1 and 1
 6) Function rw(n) returns a 1D array with length n with a pure random walk